lostfields/vscode-nodejs-repl/README.md

 ## Future developement

 Some want all, but right now I think it's working good.
 I want to look into implementing this though;
-- Import/Require of local files and external modules
+- Make import/require bulletproof

 ## Release Notes

+### 0.4.0
+- Import/require of global modules
+- Hoover message for result/console

-### 0.3.5
+### 0.3.6
 - Only single window with support for console, result and error
 - Console output for Promises
 - Fix for nested methods call in newlines.